Updated

 - Lost earning capacity.

-2.2 How are economic damages shared among several wrongful parties?
+How economic damages are shared among multiple wrongful parties

 If multiple parties caused your injuries, they will each be responsible for the entire amount of your economic damages.
-This means that once your trial has concluded, and you have successfully proven your damages, any one of the parties can be responsible for the full amount.
+This means that once your trial has finished, and you have proven your damages, any one of the parties can be responsible for the full amount of damages.

 Example: John was injured in a car accident which was caused by two separate drivers, Carol and Frank, acting negligently.
 At trial, the jury found that John’s injuries should be compensated with $155,000 in economic damages.
 John can get the entire $155,000.00 from either Carol or Frank, regardless of their percentage of fault.
 It is up to the two of them to fight over paying the fair share through a later contribution action.